archatelain/code-for-eco-532/poly.md

 ## I. Getting Started

+So how do we work with data?
+Well, if your Rainman, I guess you could use a piece of paper.
+For all the others, I would recommend to have a computer do the work for you.
+In order to that, you need to know how to interact with the computer.
+Let's review some key concepts to get us started.

 ### Key Concepts

-- Directories = Folders in which you wish to store various files (such as data sources, codes and results).
-- Command line = "A command-line interface (CLI) processes commands to a computer program in the form of lines of text."
-(Wikipedia)
+- **Command line**: *"A command-line interface (CLI) processes commands to a computer program in the form of lines of text."
+(Wikipedia)*
+The command line is the interface which translates the operations you would like the computer to perform, which you write as text, into something the computer can understand.
-- Scripts = Series of ordered commands for the command line.
+- **Scripts**: You will want to have the computer do many things sequentially.
+Scripts help you keep track of the commands sent to the computer through the command line.
+A script is a text file in which are written series of ordered commands for the command line.
+- **Directories**: You will also want to store your work somewhere.
+Directories are precisely folders in which you store various files
+(such as data sources, scripts and results).
-- Log files = Helps you keep track of what went wrong.
+- **Log files**: More often than not, things will go wrong.
+Log files help you keep track of what the computer did and whether it flagged some errors.

+Let's put these concepts in practice, now.

 > **Training Exercise**
 >
-> 1. Open Stata
+> 1. Create a folder named "basics".
+This will be your main directory.
 >
-> 2. At the top on the left of the interface, click on "Open a do-file".
+> 2. Open stata.
+At the top on the left of the interface, click on "New Do-File Editor".
 >
 > 3. Write the following chunk of code:
 >